Joy in Jesus, Physician of Repenting Sinners

 We Must Share Jesus With Others

 I love seeing how Christ transformed Levi the Cheat into Matthew, the Gospel writer and missionary to Ethiopia.
 Notice that Levi wants Jesus’ salvation for his friends also.
 Since Christ loves and has compassion for Levi, Levi now loves and has compassion for others.
-He understands the essence of Christianity.
+He understands the core of Christianity.
 We are blessed by the Lord to be a blessing to others.
 Those who refresh others will themselves be refreshed.3 We must never hog Jesus’ blessings for ourselves, but pass them on to as many people as possible.
 No true Christian wants to go to Heaven alone!
+How about you?

 With gratefulness to God, let us re-commit ourselves to trusting Christ and sharing His good news in word and deed with others.